 Through a series of repertory courses, students learn and perform classical and contemporary dance repertoire.
 In addition to historical adaptations, dancers have the opportunity to perform original works created by faculty and guest artists as part of the Fall and Spring Dance Concerts.
 Performers also collaborate with student choreographers who are featured in these concerts, as well as the Dance Capstone Concert series.
 Rehearsal and performance of dance works for CSU concerts and other outreach engagements are explored throughout the dance degree program.

 Auditions for roles in faculty, guest, and student pieces take place at the beginning of each semester.
 Any student enrolled in a dance technique class is eligible to audition.

 Choreography and Improvisation

 Choreographic dance coursework begins by discovering organic and inventive movement through Improvisation.
 Students develop unique solutions for choreographic questions by exploring fundamental elements of dance composition in Choreography I. In Choreography II, compositional studies advance to include group, multimedia, and site-specific work.
-Graduating dance majors complete the Dance Capstone Concert in which they apply previous and current knowledge to fully produce a dance concert featuring their choreography, performance, design, event publicity and management.
+Graduating dance majors complete the Dance Capstone Concert, where they apply previous and current knowledge to fully produce a dance concert featuring their choreography, performance, design, event publicity, and management.